Ricardo Celis

 Ricardo Celis Flores (born August 24, 1962, in Tampico, Tamaulipas, Mexico) is a Mexican-American Spanish-language sportscaster.

 He was the host and commentator of all the Los Angeles Lakers Spanish TV shows for Time Warner Cable Deportes, and he is also the Spanish TV voice of Chivas USA, Los Angeles Sparks and LA Galaxy in-studio anchor.

 During his career in broadcasting, Celis has covered a number of premiere events, including the Super Bowl, World Series, NBA Finals, the Olympics, Copa America, Pan American Games and World Boxing Bouts.

 Early life

 Ricardo Celis was born in Colonia Flores in Tampico, Tamaulipas, Mexico, the son of Maria Esther Flores and Fernando Celis Pascal, a radiologist MD.

-Following high school Celis was granted with a full scholarship to play football at Universidad del Noreste.
-He played four years with the Jaguars as tight end (TE) and quarterback (QB) his senior year.
+Following high school Celis was granted a full scholarship to play football at Universidad del Noreste.
+He played for four years with the Jaguars as tight end (TE) and quarterback (QB) his senior year.
 Celis majored in mass media communications.

 He attended Incarnate Word College in San Antonio, Texas; he is a masters candidate in television production.